 Trees and shrubs need care at any time of year, but fall offers a particularly good opportunity for protection and maintenance.
 Doing a little work now will ensure that your landscape plants are able to pull through the cold months ahead and come back green and healthy when spring rolls around.
+Thankfully we have put together this simple and straight forward Fall Care for Trees and Shrubs guide to help!

 Whether or not you fertilize your trees and shrubs in fall depends on a few factors.
 These plants generally don’t require fertilizer applications at this time of year, especially if they are already well-established and you live in a cool climate.
 Autumn is, however, a good time to replenish mulch beds around trees and shrubs.
 Fall leaves provide an abundance of free mulch, and they can be shredded and spread below plants to provide nutrition and insulate the roots against the cold.